General local elections scrutineers

 - Not leave during the counting process

-Scrutineers may make an application for a judicial recount after the election results are announced.
+Scrutineers may make an application to the Courts for a judicial recount after the election results are announced.
 An application for judicial recount may only be made in the time between the declaration of official election results and nine days after the close of general voting and on the basis that the:

 - Ballots were incorrectly accepted or rejected